Leo Villareal

 Leo Villareal (born 1967) is an American artist.
 His work combines LED lights and encoded computer programming to create illuminated displays.
-He is living and working in New York City.
+He lives and works in New York City.

 Early life and education

-Villareal was born in 1967 in Albuquerque, New Mexico and raised in El Paso on both sides of the border.
+Villareal was born in 1967 in Albuquerque, New Mexico, and raised in El Paso on both sides of the US/Mexico border.
 He graduated from Portsmouth Abbey School in 1986.
 He received a BA degree in Sculpture from Yale University in 1990 and a graduate degree from New York University Tisch School of the Arts, in the Interactive Telecommunications Program (ITP).

 Career

-The decisive moment that started his career came in Nevada's Black Rock desert, during the 1997 Burning Man festival when Villareal rigged up a strobe-light array above his tent so that he could find it more easily.
+The decisive moment that started his career came in Nevada's Black Rock desert during the 1997 Burning Man festival, when Villareal rigged up a strobe-light array above his tent so that he could find it more easily.

-On March 5, 2013, Villareal debuted his largest piece to that date, The Bay Lights," a public light installation consisting of 25,000 LEDs strung on the vertical cables of the San Francisco-Oakland Bay Bridge.
+On March 5, 2013, Villareal debuted his largest piece to that date, The Bay Lights, a public light installation consisting of 25,000 LEDs strung on the vertical cables of the San Francisco-Oakland Bay Bridge.
 The installation cost $8 million to install and was activated nightly through 2015.
 It was replaced in 2016 with a permanent version.

-July 17, 2019, the first stage of his Illuminated River project went live, the project is running in three phases, and first bridges to be added were London Bridge, Southwark Bridge, Millennium Bridge, and Cannon Street Bridge.
-Phase Two, will add Blackfriars Road Bridge, Waterloo Bridge, Westminster Bridge, Lambeth Bridge, and the Golden Jubilee Footbridges, is planned for autumn 2020 and the entire project by 2022.
+In July 17, 2019, the first stage of his Illuminated River project went live with lighting added to London Bridge, Southwark Bridge, Millennium Bridge, and Cannon Street bridges.
+Phase Two added Blackfriars Bridge, Waterloo Bridge, Westminster Bridge, Lambeth Bridge, and the Golden Jubilee Bridges, and was completed in April 2021.

-His piece 'Optical Machine I' was featured in The Miami Beach Edition during Art Basel Miami Beach.
-His piece 'Liminal Gradient for (RED)' was displayed at the (RED) auction co-founded by Bono.
-It was described by architect Sir David Adjaye as "an L.E.D.
-Rothko".
+His piece Optical Machine I was featured in The Miami Beach Edition hotel during the 2019 Art Basel art fair.
+His piece Liminal Gradient for (RED) was displayed at the 2018 (RED) auction.